ctucker02/Basic_Onshape_CAD/README.md

 The final assembly for the caster.
 Added bolts and screws.
 ### Images
 ![Github Caster Assembly](Caster-Assem.png)
-## Caster Base
+# Dowel Pin Assignment
-First assignment on Onshape was to create the base to a wheel caster by making a rectangle, extruding it, and cutting 7 holes in it using linear pattern and other new features.
+This assignment was to create a little pin with a bunch of configurations that change the width, length, and fillet.
+Then use those pins to hold a frame together.
 ### Images
 ![Github Dowell Pin assignment](Dowell-Pin.png)
 ![Github Dowell Pin assignment](Dowell-Assem.png)